kevincal1226/EECS-Fuck-up-Assessment-Form/README.md

-# Advent of Code Fuck-up Assessment Form
+# EECS Exam Fuck-up Assessment Form

-This is a humorous assessment form for participants of Advent of Code to evaluate their mishaps.
-Please note that this project is in no way associated with the real [Advent of Code](https://adventofcode.com/).
+This is a humorous assessment form for participants of EECS classes to evaluate their mishaps.
+Please note that this project is in no way associated with the real [University of Michigan CSE](https://cse.engin.umich.edu/).

 ## Usage

-To use the form, simply open the [The GitHub Pages Website](https://zeldafan0225.github.io/Advent-of-Code-Fuck-up-Assessment-Form/) in your web browser.
+To use the form, simply open the [The GitHub Pages Website]([https://kevincal12](https://kevincal1226.github.io/EECS-Fuck-up-Assessment-Form/) in your web browser.
 You can fill out the form and share the results.

 ## Disclaimer

 This project is intended for fun and should not be taken seriously.
-It is not affiliated with or endorsed by the official Advent of Code.
+It is not affiliated with or endorsed by the official University of Michigan.

 ## Credits